The Quick Start Guide: Hybrid Lighting at a Glance

 The Ambient Foundation: Why UFO High Bays Rule the Ceiling

 The first layer of any professional shop is ambient lighting.
-This is the "base" layer that ensures you can walk safely, find tools on a shelf, and have a general sense of clarity throughout the room.
-For ceilings higher than 10 feet, the circular UFO-style high bay is the industry standard for a reason.
+For ceilings higher than 10 feet, the circular UFO-style high bay is the industry standard due to its thermal efficiency and lumen density.

 Spacing and the "Sun" Effect

-Practitioners find that treating high bays like multiple "suns" spaced across the ceiling is far more effective.
-For a typical 12-foot ceiling, we recommend spacing multiple units to ensure overlapping beam angles.
-According to the IES LM-79-19 Standard, which defines how we measure total lumens and efficacy, a high-quality fixture like the Hyperlite LED High Bay Light - Black Hero Series provides a 120-degree beam angle.
-This wide throw allows the light from one fixture to "fill in" the shadows created by the next.
+According to the IES LM-79-19 Standard, a high-quality fixture like the Hyperlite LED High Bay Light - Black Hero Series typically provides a 120-degree beam angle.
+This allows the light from one fixture to "fill in" the shadows of the neighboring unit.

 The Task Layer: Killing Shadows with Hexagon Grids

-If the high bays are your "sun," the hexagon grid is your "studio softbox."
-Ambient light is great for the room, but it often comes from directly above, meaning when you lean over a car hood or a workbench, you become the shadow-maker.
+If high bays are your "sun," the hexagon grid is your "studio softbox."
+Ambient light often comes from directly above, meaning when you lean over a car hood, you become the shadow-maker.

 Multi-Directional Illumination

 Hexagon kits, such as the Dimmable Hexagon Garage Lights Gen 2 - 11 Grid, use linked LED tubes that surround the task area.
-Because the light is coming from multiple angles simultaneously, it effectively "wraps" around objects.
-In detailing shops, this is critical for reducing "veiling glare"—that annoying reflection on a car’s clear coat that hides scratches.
+Because light arrives from multiple angles, it "wraps" around objects.
+In detailing, this reduces "veiling glare"—reflections on a car’s clear coat that hide micro-scratches.

 Visual Consistency (CRI and CCT)

-Upgrading to a hybrid system is an investment, but the math often proves it’s a smart one.
-We modeled a transition from a legacy 400W metal halide system to a modern LED hybrid setup for a 1200 sq ft detailing shop in California.
+Upgrading is an investment, but the math is compelling.
+This illustrative case study models a transition from a legacy 400W metal halide system to an LED hybrid setup for a 1,200 sq ft shop.

 | Metric | Legacy System (Metal Halide) | Hybrid LED System (Hyperlite) |